Enjoy A Lucrative Salary And High Job Satisfaction Using Your Communication Skills To Help Businesses Grow

-Here's What You Get Immediate, Lifetime Access To When You Become A BDF Member...
+Here's What You Get Immediate Access To When You Join the Cheeky Scientist Association Diamond Program...

 Reverse-Engineer Your Ideal Business Development Position With A Certified And Targeted Training Program

-“I wish I had access to the BDF materials before starting my current position.
+“I wish I had access to the training materials before starting my current position.
 The program gives a general and yet very detailed overview of what business development is; how important it is for company growth, development, and annual revenue.
-The BDF also covers the importance of being prepared for the interview process, knowing the history of the company you are applying to, and the culture of the company.
+The Business Development Training Track also covers the importance of being prepared for the interview process, knowing the history of the company you are applying to, and the culture of the company.
 Being hired is a value that you as a PhD add to the company.
 Therefore, it’s important to fit not only the job requirements but also the culture of the company to be successful in being hired and in the workplace and this program will help you set your job search strategy to achieve that.
-The program also breaks down the misconceptions around the BDF role and clearly explains the dominant and diverse contribution that business development gives to small, mid-size, and big companies.
+The program also breaks down the misconceptions around the BD role and clearly explains the dominant and diverse contribution that business development gives to small, mid-size, and big companies.
 Business development is fun!
 It’s about strategically planning a path of growth, thinking about the way of building relationships, creating a brand, being visible on the market, and, ultimately, sell a product and generate revenue.
-The BDF will get PhDs the information they need to successfully transition to this field. ”
+The Business Development Training Track will get PhDs the information they need to successfully transition to this field. ”

-“I really appreciated the quality of the information provided by the Business Development Federation (BDF).
+“I really appreciated the quality of the information provided by the Business Development Training Track.
 The program has a logical structure, which makes it easy to follow.
 The workbooks go directly to the point and are very professional (as usual from CSA).
-On top of the materials, the BDF offers a private FB group, which will help members to make connections in the Business Development field and get personalized help.”
+On top of the materials, the Business Development Training Track offers a private FB group, which will help members to make connections in the Business Development field and get personalized help.”

-“The Business Development Federation (BDF) program's materials offer a presentation of the Business Development field, roles, and expectations.
+“The Business Development Training Track's materials offer a presentation of the Business Development field, roles, and expectations.
 The program content is easy-to-follow and highlights areas and critical skills needed for aspiring business developers.
 These materials will help many PhDs understand the responsibilities and contributions a BD can bring to companies of all sizes.”

-The Business Development Federation Is Designed for PhDs Who Want To…
+The Business Development Training Track Is Designed for PhDs Who Want To…

 - Transition into a growing field that values professionals capable of building relationships with clients and other companies.